cornedor/PrimeTwo-MVC/README.md

-# PrimeTwo MVC Framework
+### PrimeTwo MVC Framework

-TODO: Fill README.md

-- add config/database.php , use the database.example.php file for structure.
+## Version
+v1.0.0

+## Documentation
+Dcoumentation can be found at : http://primetwo.nl/documentation